namgonado/react-controducer/README.md

 ### `Controller`
 > `createController(name, fnControlerHandler)`

-A Controller is a React component that consume one or many pre-configured stores, compute data and provide more granular state to view components under its management.
+Controller is a React component that consumes one or many pre-configured stores, computes data and provides more granular state to view components under its management.

-Controller is not just a middle man between Stores and View Components but you can put any logics here to process external data, call to API, group logical behaviors... before delivering final data to View Components for rendering.
-Controller can separate handling logic from displaying data so you can have multiple instance of React View Components without worrrying about breaking your data handling.
+Controller is not just a middle man between Stores and View Components but you can put any logics here to process external data, call to API, group logical behaviors... before delivering final data to View Components to render.
+Controller can separate handling logic from displaying data so you can have multiple instances of React View Components without worrrying about breaking your data handling.

 Arguments:
 * `name` can be a string or object with the name attribute inside.
-The Controller name must be unique accross the application.
+The Controller name must be unique across the application.
-* `fnControlerHandler` is a callback function to handle Controller logics.
+* `fnControlerHandler` a callback function to handle Controller logics.
 The Controller component's properties will be passed in when calling fnControlerHandler.
 You can call normal React hooks inside this function, the hooks will take effect on the returned Controller component

 Return:
 * A React component as a Controller that can manage React components inside